txt/se21/docs/essay.md

          \linenumbers

-- Write at least a 1200 word paper
+- Write at a three page paper.
-  - Measured using their  "Word Count" tool (under menu top right)
-  - Add that count to title
 - Hit the "recompile" button
 - Look to the right of "recompile: for the download icon
 - Submit to Moodle